To Artists and Managers:

 Postscript to Ensembles

 It is unusual for us to book anything other than classical guitar solo, duo, trio and quartet (or, classical guitar as the primary solo instrument with a chamber ensemble) because a significant percentage of our audience has let us know they really don’t care for combinations of guitar with other instruments on the series.
-The issue is that the guitar usually takes a support part in most ensemble music and they want to hear the guitar as the primary melodic instrument.
+The issue is that the guitar usually takes an accompanimental role in most ensemble music and they prefer hearing the guitar as the primary melodic instrument.
 However, we will be happy to hear from any guitar related ensembles.

-We have the happy distinction of hosting several very fine chamber music presenters in North Texas.
+The North Texas region has the happy distinction of hosting several very fine chamber music presenters.
 So, our audience gets their chamber music “fix” from some of the best local and touring artists available.
 Also, unlike many guitar societies, our audience is not primarily made up of guitar players and aficionados.